riscv-boom/riscv-boom/.circleci/README.md

 Stop procedure:
 - When an AFI fails, it will go ahead and stop the instance then stop the CI.
-- When all workloads for an AFI have finished, the AFI will stop.
+- When all workloads for an AFI have finished, the manager will stop.

+Terminate procedure:
+- The manager instance is never terminated (for debugging purposes).
+Make sure to terminate if unneeded.

 Requirements:
 - Add to CircleCI env. var. `$CI_AWS_DIR` point to the "~" of manager instance